-- These schedules contain trend information to help the reader understand how the Court's financial performance and well-being have changed over time. - As this is the first year the Court has reported standalone financial statements, currently one year of data is presented.
+- These schedules contain trend information to help the reader understand how the Court's financial performance and well-being have changed over time. - As 2023 is the first year the Court has reported standalone financial statements, currently two years of data is presented.
 Until ten years of data is available, the Court will only report the years that are available.